 Africa Maritime Law Enforcement Partnership (AMLEP) Program

-AMLEP directly supports AFRICOM’s campaign plan lines of effort to counter illicit trafficking and improve overall maritime security.
-These efforts include countering human, weapons, and drug trafficking, maritime pollution, oil bunkering, piracy/kidnapping, and illegal, unreported, and unregulated fishing.
+AMLEP directly supports U.S. Africa Command’s campaign plan to counter illicit trafficking and improve overall maritime security.

 A strong maritime presence is critical to ensuring local fisheries are protected and commercial shipping lanes stay open to sustain global commerce.
 The operational phases of the AMLEP program reinforce the skill sets developed as part of the annual Africa Partnership Station exercises in a real-world operation and improves the detection, boarding, and law enforcement activities that are necessary for maritime security.

 Many of these African coastal nations rely on fishing for food and as a significant contributor of revenue and jobs to local economies.
 Illegal, unreported, and unregulated fishing, along with the other illicit activities that take place in African waters, negatively impact the nation’s economy and directly contribute to instability throughout the Gulf of Guinea region.
 The AMLEP end goal is for an African partner nation to be able to conduct law enforcement operations independently of U.S. efforts and effectively address ever-changing maritime threats.